-As of December 31, 2019, we had net operating loss (NOL) carryforwards available to reduce future taxable income, if any, for federal and California income tax purposes of approximately \$58.3 million and \$48.6 million, respectively.
-At December 31, 2019, we also had federal and California research and development tax credit carryforwards of \$4.4 million and \$2.7 million, respectively, available to offset future income tax, if any.
+As of December 31, 2020, we had net operating loss (NOL) carryforwards available to reduce future taxable income, if any, for federal and California income tax purposes of approximately \$141.2 million and \$129.4 million, respectively.
+At December 31, 2020, we also had federal and California research and development tax credit carryforwards of \$8.3 million and \$5.4 million, respectively, available to offset future income tax, if any.
 Under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended (the Code), if a corporation undergoes an "ownership change," the corporation's ability to use its NOLs and other pre-change tax attributes such as research tax credits to offset its post-change taxable income or taxes may be limited.
 In general, an "ownership change" occurs if there is a cumulative change in our ownership by "5% shareholders" that exceeds 50 percentage points over a rolling three-year period.
 We completed a Section 382 study and believe we have experienced two changes in ownership.
-Consequently, we are limited in our ability to use our NOL carryforwards and other tax assets to reduce taxes owed on the net taxable income that we earn.
-As a result, even if we attain profitability, any limitations on the ability to use our NOL carryforwards and other tax assets could adversely affect our future cash flows.
-In addition, our NOL carryforwards may be unavailable to offset future taxable income because of restrictions under U.S. tax law.
-The Tax Cuts and Jobs Act of 2017 (Tax Act), as modified by the CARES Act, imposes certain limitations on the deduction of NOLs, including a limitation on use of NOLs generated in tax years that began on or after January 1, 2018 to offset 80% of taxable income in tax years beginning on or after January 1, 2020 and disallowance of carryback of NOLs arising in tax years beginning on or after January 1, 2021.
+Consequently, we may be limited in our ability to use our NOL carryforwards and other tax assets in a future year if taxable income in that given year exceeds our cumulative 382 NOL utilization limits through that specific year.
+As a result, even if we attain profitability, it is possible 382 limitations on the ability to use our NOL carryforwards and other tax assets of 2017 (Tax Act), as modified by the CARES Act, imposes certain limitations on the deduction of NOLs, including a limitation on use of NOLs generated in tax years that began on or after January 1, 2018 to offset 80% of taxable income in tax years beginning on or after January 1, 2021.